Healthy Homes Assessment Hospital Hill

 Draught Stopping Hospital Hill

-You don’t require to block gaps or holes which are part of the building.
-For example, tiny gaps around doors and windows could be necessary to allow for movement of the structure when the house gets warmer and cooler, so that they can still be closed and opened rather than securing.
-We will check every window and door during our Healthy Homes assessment of your rental property.
+There is no need to block up intentional holes or gaps that are part of the construction.
+For instance, small gaps around windows and doors could be necessary to allow for movement of the building as the home gets warmer and cooler, so that they can still be opened and closed rather than securing.
+We will check all windows and doors during the Healthy Homes assessment of your rental property.

 See the full details for the Healthy Homes draught stopping requirements.